-Your contact lens prescription will look a bit different if you have astigmatism.
-While it still features most of the metrics listed above, there will be two other measurements to look out for - Cylinder and Axis.
+Your contact lens prescription will look a bit different if you have astigmatism (our most popular astigmatism lense is the Acuvue Moist astigmatism) While it still features most of the metrics listed above, there will be two other measurements to look out for - Cylinder and Axis.

 Cylinder (CYL): The cylinder (CYL) refers to the type of astigmatism you have.
 Similarly to the PWR/SPH/D metric, it will increase by 0.25 depending on how curved your eye structure is.
 This metric will always be displayed in minus (-) figures.

 Axis (AX): The axis (AX) metric is used to define how much astigmatism correction you need.
 This metric will always be measured between 0-180 degrees and will help to focus power on the area of your eye which needs it the most.

 Prescription for Presbyopia